METTLE: Efficient Streaming Erasure Code with Peeling Decodability: METTLE Performance Evaluation

 We first focus on the comparison between METTLE and RaptorQ.
 Under the five BECs, METTLE has either better or slightly worse coding efficiency than RaptorQ when the erasure rate is small ($\varepsilon = 0.01, 0.02, 0.03$), and has worse coding efficiency when the erasure rate is large ($\varepsilon= 0.08, 0.1$).
 Under the five GE channels, METTLE has better coding efficiency under VoIP and Long-fade, worse efficiency under Video-conf-heavy, and similar efficiencies under WiMAX and Video-conf-light.
 As mentioned earlier, the erasures in VoIP and Long-fade are the most bursty among the five GE channels.
 METTLE's outperformance under them confirms our earlier claim that METTLE is particularly resilient under bursty erasures.
 METTLE is also far more efficient than LT, whose $c$ ranges from 76\% to 96\% (despite that $k = 400$).

-Readers may question whether matching average decoding latencies, in comparing coding efficiency, is the right criterion, or it favors METTLE.
-For example, an alternative criterion is to match the 95th-percentile decoding latency instead.
-Our experiments, however, show that this alternative criterion does not help RaptorQ and LT much.
+We also compare METTLE with RaptorQ and LT when keeping their 95th-percentile decoding latencies similar.
+Our experiments show that this alternative criterion does not help RaptorQ and LT much.
 For example, when $k=1002$, Raptor's coding efficiency under BEC(0.1) improves only slightly to $c=14.87\%$ (from $c=15\%$), but its decoding speed becomes $237$ times slower than METTLE's.